abessifi/ansible-jhipster-devops/README.md

 	$ docker pull registry.local:443/busybox-basic:1.0.0

+The private docker registry could also be used to store and serve all docker images automatically as of the first run of Ansible.
+This may be usefull to rapidly pull docker images  and use them for further deployments.
+To do so, set the `docker_images_from_dockerhub` parameter, in provisioning/vars/main.yml file, with the docker images you'll use and then set the `sync_images` to true within the registry-setup.yml playbook :

+	{ role: docker-registry, sync_images: true }

 ## Troubleshooting

 If you keep using the default vagrant base box [`deb/jessie-amd64`](https://vagrantcloud.com/deb/boxes/jessie-amd64) and you see several warning messages like `Warning: Remote connection disconnect.
 Retrying...` when you spin up a virtual machine, try to enable the GUI of the corresponding Virtualbox VM to see what is happening.